SGM Herbert A. Friedman (Ret.)

 Since much of the American war game training was against Communist nations in South and Latin America, it was common to use a Cuban currency facsimile.
 I have at least six different of this specific image in my files.
 The banknote is a safe conduct pass from the Republic of Costa.
 The war game was usually between the nations of Costa and Ventura.
 It is also interesting to point out that a real American propaganda leaflet banknote using this image was used in Grenada where there were Cuban troops and construction people building an air field for the Communist nation.

-Pineland is a fictitious country located in North Carolina, developed by the United States Army Special Forces Command at Ft.
-Bragg to train Special Forces, PSYOP and Civil Affairs in unconventional warfare.
+Pineland is a fictitious country located in North Carolina, developed by the United States Army Special Forces Command to train Special Forces, PSYOP and Civil Affairs in unconventional warfare.
 The basic scenario of Pineland is that the government has been overthrown through a violent coup and US forces are now assisting a guerrilla force that aim to overthrow the de facto government and restore order to the nation.
+Around eight times a year Special Forces soldier infiltrate into Pineland via parachute, vehicle, helicopter and foot and link up with their guerrilla forces.
+The guerrilla forces are comprised primarily of Active Duty soldiers and volunteer civilians who participate in the exercise often referred to as Robin Sage.

 Fun in the woods - Need we say more?